JamesCalingo/sportventures/posts/2025-08-25_shubaseball.md

 ### ON DECK:

 NOW I've caught up with the baseball posts...but like I said earlier, there's more to life than baseball.
-Tomorrow, I'll get into something I saw live for the first time in 2025 (which, sadly, may be MUCH HARDER to catch live soon).
+Tomorrow, we stay in school - but switch to another spring sport.

 ---

+[^1]: The College World Series is the NCAA's baseball championship event.
-[^1]: I actually went to a Northeastern Huskies game once, and there was a small merch table there.
+[^2]: I actually went to a Northeastern Huskies game once, and there was a small merch table there.
 A large part of that was the fact that the stadium was several miles from campus in a residential part of another city entirely, though.